leizerbeam/soteria/README.md

 describe polr polr-ns-nginx | grep "Result: \+fail" -B10
 ```

-This concept can be applied to any data protection solution that uses native K8s Resources or CRD's (ie. Velero).
+This concept can be applied to any data protection solution that uses native K8s Resources or CRD's.

 Send any and all feedback to **joey.lei@veeam.com**!

 ## Open Policy Agent Gatekeeper Admission Implementation

+Open Policy Agent is the dominant enforcement policy for cloud native applications.
+It is written using a langauge called REGO.
+While this increases the complexity of authoring policies, this also enables more fine grained control for complex policies.
+Gatekeeper is the Kubernetes native implementation of OPA.
+It is the engine of choice for developers.

 **Prerequisites:**
 - Install Gatekeeper (https://open-policy-agent.github.io/gatekeeper/website/docs/install